Opentrons/opentrons/api/docs/source/index.rst

 .. code-block:: none

-    Use the Opentrons API's containers and instruments
+    Use the Opentrons API's labware and instruments

-    Add a 96 well plate, and place it in slot 'B1' of the robot deck Add a 200uL tip rack, and place it in slot 'A1' of the robot deck
+    Add a 96 well plate, and place it in slot '2' of the robot deck Add a 200uL tip rack, and place it in slot '1' of the robot deck

-    Add a 200uL pipette to axis 'b', and tell it to use that tip rack
+    Add a single-channel 300uL pipette to the left mount, and tell it to use that tip rack

     Transfer 100uL from the plate's 'A1' well to it's 'B2' well